gemma-butcher/ms4/README.md

 ## Credit and Contact
 ### Images
-Product images were all taken from Creative Video Productions Limited andas a result have copyright watrermarks on the majority.
+Product images were all taken from Creative Video Productions Limited and as a result have copyright watrermarks on the majority.
 I am an employed Web Designer of the company and have permission to use these images for educational purposes for this project.
 Additional images were taken from:
 -